LSSTDESC/descqa/README.md

 "Stage" everything you want to commit and then commit:

-    git add <files to stage>
+    git add <files changed>
     git commit -m <short but meaningful message>

-For now we do *not* use pull requests for changes, so unless you have made significant changes (in which case, contact the QA team frist), do a pull rebase first (do **not** skip this step!):

-    git pull -r

-Hopefullly there's no conflict.
-If there are, resolve them, and commit again.
-Once you're done, push your changes back:
+### Step 7: Iterate

+Repeat steps 3, 4, 5, 6 as necessary.

+### Step 8: Push your changes and create a pull request

+First, push your changes to GitHub

-    git push
+    git push origin newBranchName

+Then go to https://github.com/LSSTDESC/descqa/ to create a pull request.

-### Step 7: update main descqa direcotory (ONLY IF you made changes to the web interface)
+### Step 99: update main descqa direcotory (ONLY IF you made changes to the web interface)

 _Note: you don't need to do this step **unless** you made changes to the web interface._